 The Team That's Addressing It

 To effectively target and combat these threats, IU is deploying an interdisciplinary team of world-class researchers led by Ellen Ketterson, distinguished professor of biology.
-The research team will engage all sectors-government, business, nonprofit and community leaders to mitigate and prepare for the real-world impacts of environmental change.
+Through the Environmental Resilience Institute at Indiana University, the research team will engage all sectors-government, business, nonprofit and community leaders to mitigate and prepare for the real-world impacts of environmental change.
 Our partners include Cummins, Citizens Energy Group, the Nature Conservancy, and government officials representing a cross-section of our Hoosier state.

 We are facing very real threats to Hoosier livelihoods.
 If we're going to be a 'state that works,' we need to be a state that's prepared for what's to come.Ellen Ketterson